windranger-io/windranger-mass-delegation-contracts/README.md

 - Costly: High gas costs make delegation expensive and impractical in most scenarios
 - Prone to mistakes: highly manual process that typically requires the admin to manually track information through spreadsheets, etc

+## Solution: Offchain Merkle Delegation Contract

+Merkle roots smart contract for a negligible gas cost approach is an oracle-based one where delegations are collated into merkle trie nodes and the root is published on chain for every delegation cycle.
+In order to maintain trust for each update a changelog should be published along with instructions for individuals to be able to generate the merkle trie root from the data.

 ---

 ## Development Process